-The Mid Norfolk Family History Society was formed in September 1994 and is a member of the Federation of Family History Societies.
+The Mid Norfolk Family History Society was formed in September 1994 and is a member of the Family History Federation.

 Our local members have an interest in Family History in general but do not necessarily have genealogical links to this part of Norfolk.
 However, we have a large number of distant members with interests in Mid Norfolk and we aim to assist in their research by collecting and recording family history information from within an area of approximately 10 miles around Dereham.
 The collection of local information is growing steadily.

 Local members may borrow from our extensive library of family history and local interest publications.
 Requests and enquiries from members are always welcome.
 But please note that the Society is unable to undertake deep research.
 Names of MNFHS Officers are on the Contact page.
 A two-part Membership Application Form can be downloaded from the site (PDF format).
 All members may register with the e-mail information service which provides updates on current Society news.